 - Malta: Ministry for Energy and Health

-- Mexico: Contact the National Blood Transfusion Center
+- Mexico: National Blood Transfusion Center

 - Monaco: Don du sang